thetarnav/solid-devtools/README.md

 ## Main Devtools package

-Most of the devtools are reexported from the main `solid-devtools` package.
+###### `solid-devtools`

+The main library is re-exporting and connecting the rest of packages together to provide a common experience for users.
+It is a recommended and easy way to get started.

 See [README](./packages/main#readme) for more information.

 ## Available Devtools

-All of the packages are currently nothing more then just ideas.
+Most of the present packages are not much more then just ideas and experiments.
 Some in progress, and some very much in progress.
-But a man can dream, and this is what's out there waiting:
+But few of them can help you in your work already, and a man can dream, so this is what's out there waiting:

 ### [Debugger](./packages/debugger#readme)

 ###### `@solid-devtools/debugger`

-A runtime package, used to get information and track changes of the Solid's reactivity graph.
+A runtime library, used to get information and track changes of the Solid's reactivity graph.
 It's a cornerstone of the rest of the packages.

 ### [Locator](./packages/locator#readme)